kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

   - Fill out rest of the column manually based on current status of the KEP.
 - For the opted in issues, apply the correct milestone, `tracked/yes` label, and `stage/xxx` label.
 - Start reminding opted in Issue owners that KEPs are required for each enhancement and that KEPs must meet the acceptance criteria (implementable state, graduation criteria, test plan, and production readiness review) by Enhancement Freeze.
+**Note:** KEPs for kubeadm do not require a production readiness review because the tool is considered out-of-tree.
 - Stay on top of comments in issues when owners respond and update their status in the sheet if necessary.
 - Mark features as `At Risk` if there is no communication, active PRs on the issues, or it is missing other requirements coming into Enhancement Freeze.
 - Start syncing with Communications Team on giving an induction what's coming up for the release.